auth0/docs/articles/sso/current/index.md

 ---
-description: Single Sign On (SSO) with Auth0.
+title: Single Sign On (SSO) with Auth0
-toc: false
+description: Single Sign On (SSO) with Auth0
 ---
 <!-- markdownlint-disable MD041 MD002 -->
 # Single Sign On (SSO) with Auth0